Gender, Women, and Sexuality Studies

 There are an almost unlimited number of websites where you can find useful reference information, including: statistical information, encyclopedia-type articles, and laws and policies.
 Below is a sampling of relevant sites.

-Any time you use a website, you will want to assess its validity.
+When you use a website, assess its quality.
 Who created it?
 Where is the information from?
 How old is the information?
 Whose voices are represented?

 Even Wikipedia articles can be a quick place to get a good overview of a topic.
 Wikipedia is a good starting point because you can follow their links and sources to discover researchers, agencies, and organizations that produce relevant data, reports, and insight.